 The suggestion that people should breathe in during the “downwards” phase and breathe out during the “upwards” phase, or similar recommendations to avoid the Valsalva maneuver to reduce risk of unwanted outcomes is not based in reality.
 Not only is this breathing pattern difficult, if not impossible to perform during challenging efforts, the risks of performing the Valsalva maneuver- which center around an increase in systolic blood pressure- remain unsubstantiated.
 Specifically, people reflexively hold their breath when lifting- effectively performing a mini Valsalva maneuver- to presumably increase intra-abdominal pressure.6

-We recommend taking a big breath and holding it for the duration of each repetition.
+Take a big breath and holding it for the duration of each repetition.
 Before each rep, take a big breath in and hold it.
 After taking the breath, push your feet into the floor as if you are trying to push yourself off the head of the bench.
 This is going to create tension across the arch you created initially and that is a very strong structure.
-This is termed leg drive and we will discuss this more below.
+This is termed leg drive, and we will discuss this more below.

 Of note, you may see some individuals performing the bench press with a belt.
 A belt is useful for increasing the pressure (and subsequent stability) in the abdomen and chest for more efficient force transfer.
 Some people also report that it helps them feel “tighter” while performing the bench press.
 It’s mostly personal preference.